sbriggssjc/mca-gameday-camera/README.md

 Large video recordings (`.mp4`) are saved in the `video/` folder but individual recording files are ignored by Git.
 Use `upload_to_drive.py` to sync these videos to Google Drive instead of committing them.

+This project uses a single playbook at `playbooks/mca_5th_playbook.json`.

 ## Game-day one-liners

 ```